 Topics on this page

-Regular exams are an important part of maintaining your child's oral health.
-During your child's regular exam, we will:
+Regular cleanings and exams are an important part of maintaining your child's oral health.
+During your child’s routine visit, we will:

 - Check for any problems that may not be seen or felt